gpillon/comfyui-odh-workbench/README.md

 ### Simple Inference Endpoint (For ServingRuntime)

-When running as a ServiceRuntime, the container can provide a simple inference endpoint that allows direct workflow execution through HTTP requests.
+When running as a ServiceRuntime, the container can provide a simple inference endpoint that allows direct workflow execution with syncronous response through HTTP requests.
 This feature can be enabled by setting the `ENABLE_EZ_INFER` environment variable to `true`.
+Very useful for demos.

 ### Endpoint Usage